harrymohney/seiGameProject/README.md

 ### 5. Identify the application's state (application-wide data)

 What information does the application need to "remember" throughout its execution?

+-It will need to count the number of correct responses.

 Use the wireframe and pseudocode to help identify what state needs to be tracked.